smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 ```

 By default (i.e. if developer does NOT override getErrorNotificationIntent), library will lead users to WebPage, which explains what happened.
-The details of error text on the WebPage is still TBD, but sdl_java_suite library is expected to include the default activity to include the consistent error UX.
+The details of error text on the WebPage is still TBD.
+In addition to the Webpage, sdl_java_suite library is expected to include the error activity to provide the consistent and localized error UX.

 The sample UX of SdlNotificationActivity looks like below: